Missing and murdered women: A look at 5 cases not included in official RCMP tally

 As we continue to track unsolved cases, adding more names to that database, here are five women's stories:

 Nadine Machiskinic: The 29-year-old mother of four was found injured in a downtown Regina hotel on Jan.
 10, 2015 and died the same day in hospital.
 She worked in the sex trade and struggled with addictions.
 Her family says police told them privately that the young woman died violently, plunging 10 storeys down a laundry chute at the Delta Hotel.
 Regina police issued a statement stating: "The investigation into the death of Nadine Machiskinic has revealed no indication of foul play."
 Machiskinic's aunt, Delores Stevenson, said that doesn't make sense.
-"A young aboriginal woman, who lived a high-risk lifestyle in the sex trade, ends up at the Delta Hotel at 4 a.m.
+"A young aboriginal woman, who lived a high-risk life in the sex trade, ends up at the Delta Hotel at 4 a.m.
 CST, and falls down a laundry chute and it's not anything to be considered suspicious?"
 The investigation is still open.

 Trudy Gopher: The 19-year-old was from Sunchild First Nation, a Cree community in Alberta.
 Her mother describes her as beautiful and young, and someone who took care of herself.
 Gopher was also a mother to a five-month-old baby.
 After attending a wedding celebration in May 1997, her body was found hanging from a tree.
 Her mother says police told her it was a suicide.
 "Nothing was done over her death because they automatically ruled it as a suicide," she said, adding that the police should have investigated the case more.
 CBC contacted the RCMP but they declined to clarify the status of the case.